-June 4-9, 2012 - Prince Philip is hospitalized for a bladder infection at King Edward VII Hospital in London.
-He misses part of the Jubilee celebrations commemorating the Queen's 60th anniversary on the throne.
+June 4-9, 2012 - Is hospitalized for a bladder infection at King Edward VII Hospital in London.
+He misses part of the Jubilee celebrations commemorating the Queen’s 60th anniversary on the throne.

 August 15-20, 2012 - Is treated at Aberdeen Royal Infirmary for a bladder infection.

-January 26, 2015 - Australia's prime minister Tony Abbott awards that nation's top honor, Knight of the Order of Australia, to Prince Philip for his life of service throughout the Queen's reign.
+January 26, 2015 - Australian Prime Minister Tony Abbott awards that nation’s top honor, Knight of the Order of Australia, to Philip for his life of service throughout the Queen’s reign.

 May 4, 2017 - Buckingham Palace announces that Philip will step down from public life after August 2017.